cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P1: "the columns themselves are kind of arbitrary"
     - P1: "And then third, probably the profiles.
 That's the data itself, but it's kind of less important because we have that represented as like an inner index.
 So it's kind of like, subsequent to the nodes, I guess, in the visualization in my head.
 So that's where I kind of like, put things even though thinking about is kind of counterintuitive, because without the profiles, you wouldn't have any data."
     - P7: "Again, any parameter really."

+  #### Structure is not important, it's just about access

+    - P9 when pressed about [MeasurementAPI]'s output structure
+      - "Well, [MeasurementAPI] to some extent, I mean, kind of can produce a whole range of data sets, right?
+So it can go from simple profiles like this one to full on."
+      - "You're looking at a directory full of [MeasurementAPI] files."
+      - "Well, we do have a bunch of different readers."

   #### Data's relation to participant's problem